Skip to main content

 If you've experienced redness, soreness, or swelling after using nicotine pouches, you're not alone.
 Gum irritation is one of the most common complaints among new and experienced users.
 Unlike traditional snus, nicotine pouches deliver nicotine without tobacco leaf — but the delivery mechanism, pouch material, and pH balance can still cause inflammation in sensitive mouths.

 The good news?
-Choosing the right pouch and adjusting your usage habits can dramatically reduce irritation.
+Choosing the right pouch and adjusting your usage habits can often reduce irritation.
 In this guide, we'll explore what causes gum problems and recommend 8 of the gentlest pouches available in 2026.

 What Causes Gum Irritation from Nicotine Pouches?